alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 ### During the online proctored exam

 * You are not allowed to get any support: digital/hard copy resources, another human being etc.
 * I did not even use my regular work from home desk.
 Just set a plastic picnic desk in the middle of the room away from the walls, shelves etc.

-*﻿ Not allowed to take breaks and cannot have a water bottle on the desk.
+* Not allowed to take breaks and cannot have a water bottle on the desk.
 I was asked to put away my driver's license outside of my reach after showing it to the camera.

-*﻿ The webcam is on for the entire duration of the exam.
+* The webcam is on for the entire duration of the exam.

-*﻿ I think there was a human proctor on the other side, but I did not hear or see the proctor.
+*  I think there was a human proctor on the other side, but I did not hear or see the proctor.
 We communicated through the chat window the entire time but it was very interactive.

-*﻿ I was asked to capture each wall in the room for about 3 seconds and also the desk I am sitting at to ensure nothing extra was there - I just had a mouse next to my laptop.
+* I was asked to capture each wall in the room for about 3 seconds and also the desk I am sitting at to ensure nothing extra was there - I just had a mouse next to my laptop.

-#﻿## Exam contents - I believe this applies to both associate and professional exams
+### Exam contents - I believe this applies to both associate and professional exams

-*﻿ 50 multiple choice questions.
+* 50 multiple choice questions.
 You can mark them for review and come back to them later.

-*﻿ The duration is 2 hours but you can finish early.
+* The duration is 2 hours but you can finish early.

-*﻿ A Cloud Guru did a good job of imitating the real exam in the practice ones.
+* A Cloud Guru did a good job of imitating the real exam in the practice ones.

-#﻿## After the exam
+### After the exam

-*﻿ I was given a PASS result by Kryterion right away
+* Kryterion gives a PASS/FAIL result right away

-*﻿ I was told my file will be sent to Google for review and I would get an official emails with the outcome via email.
+* I was told my file would be sent to Google for final review and Google would reach out with official outcome

-*﻿ I got an email from Google in 2 days after the exam.
+* I got an email from Google in 2 days after the exam.
+Too bad there was no free swag :(.
+But I heard Pro level exams come with swag.

+H﻿ope this info helps and good luck in your cloud certification exams!